TechnologyBrewery/fermenter/README.md

 ## Fermenter Java ##
 Fermenter's default framework, called fermenter-java, leverages JEE components.
 These components use object oriented concepts to stub out locations for your business logic.
 Please see *fermenter-test* sub-module for examples of all the model components in action, including the our *integration-test* maven profile that will download and execute the examples in a live Wildfly container.

+## Licensing
+Fermenter is available under the [MIT License](http://opensource.org/licenses/mit-license.php).

+## Session Beer
+Fermenter would like to thank [Counterpointe Solutions](http://cpointe-inc.com/) for providing continuous integration and static code analysis services for Fermenter.